awsdocs/amazon-dynamodb-developer-guide/doc_source/LowLevelDotNetScanning.md

 ## Example \- Parallel Scan Using \.NET<a name="LowLevelDotNetParallelScanExample"></a>

 The following C\# code example demonstrates a parallel scan\.
-The program deletes and then re\-creates the ProductCatalog table, then loads the table with data\.
+The program deletes and then re\-creates the `ProductCatalog` table and then loads the table with data\.
 When the data load is finished, the program spawns multiple threads and issues parallel `Scan` requests\.
-Finally, the program prints a summary of run time statistics\.
+Finally, the program prints a summary of runtime statistics\.

-For step\-by\-step instructions to test the following sample, see [\.NET Code Examples](CodeSamples.DotNet.md)\.
+For step\-by\-step instructions for testing the following sample, see [\.NET Code Examples](CodeSamples.DotNet.md)\.

 ```
 /**